BrunoReboul/ram-config-template/docs/known_errors.md

 Default quota is 10.
 Running all RAM deployments in parallel (+150) takes arround 1 hour with the default 10 concurrent builds.
 You may be interrested to request a higher quotas to speedup a full deployment, specially if you contribute to RAM development effort and redeploy everything on a regular basis for dev testing purposes.

+### Cloud Function build time in seconds per day

+Quota exceeded for quota group 'BuildTime' and limit 'Functions build time in seconds per day' of service 'cloudfunctions.googleapis.com'
+Console / API / Cloud Function API / Quotas / Function buildtime in seconds per day
+According to documentation the default quotas for [Max build time](https://cloud.google.com/functions/quotas#time_limits) is 120 minutes, 2 hours, per project.
+When installing RAM this quota appears to be automaticcaly increased to 36 000 seconds, 10 hours, so 5x times more.
+36 000 seconds is the maximun requestable value.
+From data available in Cloud Build build logs, step 3 takes 2 to 3 minutes.
+It includes prerequistes task and cloud function deployment.
+So using 3 minutes as the build time for a cloud function is conservative.
+600 min daily quota / 3 min = 200 cloud function deploymenta a day.
+RAM has arround 130 cloud functions depending on the number of rules and asset to monitor.
+So it is ok to redeploy all one a day.